remla2024-team11/lib-ml/README.md

 # lib-ml
-Contains the pre-processing logic for data that is used for training or queries
+Contains the pre-processing logic for data that is used for training or queries.